pittar/ocp4-compliance-pbmm/README.md

 ## Scanning the OpenShift Cluster

-Now that the Compliance Operator is installed, you need to create a `ScanSettingBinding` that will tell the operator to execute the 3 "moderate" scans on a specific schedule.
+Now that the Compliance Operator is installed, you need to create `ScanSettingBinding`s that will tell the operator to execute the 3 "moderate" scans on a specific schedule.
 For simplity sake, we will bind these profiles to the "default" `ScanSetting`, which runs the scans as soon as it is create, and then each day at 1am GMT.

-You can see this `ScanSettingBinding` in the "manifests" directory of this repository.
+You can see these `ScanSettingBinding`s in the "manifests" directory of this repository.
 To execute this from the CLI, simply run the following command:

 ```
 oc apply -k https://github.com/pittar/ocp4-compliance-pbmm/manifests